eating and Body image

 At Resilience, we believe that health and wellness are related to far more than food and exercise, and that weight is not related to health.
 Therefore, our approach to disordered eating and body image is size inclusive and emphasizes a holistic approach to health across the spectrum of body size.

-During your consultation and initial appointment, your therapist will ask you questions about your relationship with food, exercise, and your body, and you will collaborate on developing treatment goals.
-If a higher level of care is required to meet these goals, your therapist will support you in getting connected to the appropriate resources.
+During your initial consultation, your therapist will assess your relationship with food, exercise, and body image.
+Together, you will collaborate on setting personalized treatment goals.
+If higher levels of care are needed, your therapist will help connect you to appropriate resources.

 • Feeling chronically dissatisfied with body’s shape, size, composition, or other features of your body